 “I bring you good news that will bring great joy to all people.
 The Saviour—yes, the Messiah, the Lord—has been born today in Bethlehem, the city of David!
 And you will recognize him by this sign: You will find a baby wrapped snugly in strips of cloth, lying in a manger.”

-Shepherds didn’t go to the synagogue or temple because they had to watch the sheep.
+Shepherds couldn’t go to the synagogue or temple because they had to watch over the sheep.
 They were poor and insignificant people who were not able to go to the Jewish equivalent of church.

-What does it tell us about God’s priorities that the shepherds were the first people who he tells about the arrival of his son, the saviour of the world?
+What does it tell us about God’s priorities that the shepherds were the first people to be told about the arrival of his son, the saviour of the world?

 Perhaps you are reading this and you don’t usually go to church and perhaps you even think that God is not interested in you.
 I hope the shepherds and the angels will inspire you to realize that God really does care about and value you.